wkennedy3125/GetAndCleanDataProject/README.md

 ****
  With a manageably sized table, we can take out the column/header/variable names and change them to make it easier to manipulate and tidy
-****----
+****

  Add an observation id number column to uniquely group each row (time entry)
  of data before gathering/melting the data to fit tidy standards http://vita.had.co.nz/papers/tidy-data.pdf

+ Pull out column names to clean them up and make easier to tidy.
+ This removes parentheses
- Pull out column names to clean them up and make easier to tidy this removes parentheses changes first dash to an underscore to differentiate breaks changes leading 'f' to 'frequency.'
+ changes first dash to an underscore to differentiate breaks changes leading 'f' to 'frequency.'
 Makes it easier to separate into other column below.
  Same idea as for 'f' above but for the time domain change 'mean' to 'Mean' to maintain naming convention